 No. It is within the company’s policy to provide a well-designed program to implement regulations that an employee is not allowed to take the drug test again.
 This is to ensure equal chances for all employees.
 However, an applicant or employee may request to have the test redone using the same specimen but it will be at their own expense, and it should be done in another laboratory and diagnostics test.

 Since 1996, there are already 23 states that have enacted and implemented laws that allow smoking marijuana for medical conditions.
 There are several state laws enacted by the federal government that helped change the criteria and process of FDA approval of self and effective medication.
 There are a lot of states that conclude a significant discussion in legalizing medical marijuana.
-There are existing laws and policies that make possession and use of marijuana legal under state law.
+State marijuana laws vary across the United States.

 Yes, you can be tested for marijuana use.
 Some states like Arizona and Delaware provide protection against consequences for medical marijuana users.
 Some other states like Colorado do not provide that form of policy and protection, leaving employees open to the risk of getting fired for use of medical marijuana.